eatnooM/sensorstrip/README.md

 License: CC BY-NC 4.0

-An IR LED emitter setup, for use with the Wii or IR-based light guns with a focus on remaining as slim as possible, with no components on the back of the board to allow mounting directly under a display:
+An IR LED emitter setup, for use with the Wii or IR-based light guns with a focus on remaining as slim as possible, with no components on the back of the board to allow mounting directly under a display (old revision shown; ignore the bodges):

 ![Image of board mounted under a monitor](resources/sensorstrip-mounting.jpg)